shoheietzel/proj10-meetme/README.md

 Takes a user's Google Calendars and lists all events that occur (even partially) between 9am and 5pm (these "working hours" times are currently hardcoded).
 Each calendar's events are listed under its calendar's name.

 ### Features ###
 Type in your preferred date range.
-All corresponding events during that range will occur, giving you all the times you are busy between "working hours".
+All corresponding events during that range will occur, giving you all the times you are busy between your selected "working hours".

 ### Running ###
 Go to folder you want to download on the command line.